nlohr1/RasPi-automated-On-Off-circuit/README.md

 **Main attributes:**
 - integrated Schmitt-Trigger between Timing-Capacitor and Main-Switching-Mosfet,
-- detection of present Mains-Power through an ocptocoupler, activating the main Power-Relais (20A / 230VAC) for the machine/3D-Printer, because most common available Remote-Switches can't **switch** safely more than a maximum of about 0,5 Amperes (~100W) - although they mostly are specified for "220V / 16A"
+- detection of present Mains-Power through an optocoupler, activating the main Power-Relais (20A / 230VAC) for the machine/3D-Printer, because most common available Remote-Switches can't **switch** safely more than a maximum of about 0,5 Amperes (~100W) - although they mostly are specified for "220V / 16A"
 (= this beeing true only for the **uninterrupted** current...!).